fac-members/fac-slides/src/slides/term-2/skills-bootcamp-welcome/index.md

 <!-- {.primary} -->

-## Welcome to the Spring 2022 Skills Bootcamp
+## Welcome to the Summer 2022 Skills Bootcamp

 and Congratulations! 🎉